erievs/Lincoln/readme.md

 - The HLS system is pretty simple, all it does it download the manifiest_url, and remove all lines that contain vp9 (may have to add av1 as well idk)!

-- Your DeviceId is linked to your access token/refresh token!
+- Your DeviceId is linked to your /refresh token!

 - The recommendations works, but on 5.1xx it is a little fiesty (just keep retrying it'll work!).
 It is weird I have looked through logcat and such!